 If you’re a current high school student who demonstrates excellence in academic and extracurricular activities, you may be eligible for this scholarship.

 It is available to both domestic and international students admitted for the fall term to any undergraduate degree.

-Academic requirements: Students are required to have grades in the 90% range or a minimum of 31 International Baccalaureate points
+Academic Requirements: Scholarship eligibility is based on grades in the 90% range in List A and B courses of your selected program or a minimum of 31 International Baccalaureate points.

 Value: From $10,000 up to an amount sufficient to cover tuition and mandatory supplementary fees

 Further funding, in the form of a living allowance, may be offered to support exceptionally talented students with demonstrated financial need